MAD-SG/generative-ai-start-to-surrender/docs/book/chapter11_hybrid_sota_models/sota_open_models/stable_diffusion_series.md

   - **Learning Rate:** Warmup to 0.0001 over 10,000 steps, then kept constant

 ### Difference between v0 and v1
-The code is basically the same with stable diffusion v0, which is latent diffusion.
+The code is basically the same as Stable Diffusion v0, which is latent diffusion.

 ### Dataset
 #### LAION-Aesthetics Dataset Summary